akashhkr/Local-Chat/README.md

 This will start the server and the chat app will be accessible at `http://localhost:3000` in your web browser.

-To join the chat room, simply enter a username and click on the "Join Chat" button.
-You can then start sending messages in real-time to other users in the chat room.
+You will be assigned an anonymous username and you can start sending and receiving messages.

 ## Contributing